 In college, Fr.
 Marvin took up Architecture at the Far Eastern University even though they couldn’t afford it.
 He worked as a student-assistant, applied for a scholarship, and availed for a “study now, pay later” program just to support himself financially.

-“I’m already on my third year and I can’t study and work at the same time anymore so I had to stop studying,” relates Fr.
+“I’m already in my third year and I can’t study and work at the same time anymore so I had to stop studying,” relates Fr.
 Marvin.

 Fr.
 Marvin stopped studying and got involved in different parish organizations like the music ministry, lectors and commentators, and Parish Renewal Experience Seminar, employing his artistic and creative prowess to design the church’s altar of repose during Holy Week and special occasions.

 There he met Fr.
-Noli Buco, then newly installed parish priest of the Our Lady of the Most Holy Rosary in Rodriguez, Rizal, who became a close friend and his ticket to meeting other priests.
+Nolly Buco, then newly installed parish priest of the Our Lady of the Most Holy Rosary in Rodriguez, Rizal (now the Auxillary Bishop of Diocese of Antipolo) who became a close friend and his ticket to meeting other priests.
 Then the rest is history.
 After attending a search-in seminar, he entered the seminary.

 But after convincing him, Fr.
 Marvin was finally allowed to go on regency, granting he’ll come back immediately after college graduation and live in a parish while studying.